manisha-solipuram/transcript-cleaner/README.md

 #### Sample File After Cleaning <br />
 <img width="261" alt="Screenshot 2025-01-17 at 9 40 15 AM" src="https://github.com/user-attachments/assets/40856106-8f9b-46d3-ab02-b8faf57eaf0c" /><br />

-Provided a sample text file to test the cleaner with once you have set it up in streamlit.

 ### Instructions to Run
 1. Clone this repository